 In terms of secondary completion, another problem unrelated to leaving school because a student does not want to attend anymore takes place.
 At the end of Junior Secondary School, students take the Basic Education Certificate Examination (BECE) in order to place them into a Senior Secondary School.
 Over 280,000 Ghanaian students take the test and there are only 70,000 spots.
 The test covers the following compulsory subjects: English, Social Studies, Religious and Moral Education, Mathematics, General Science, Agriculture, and Pre-Technical Skills.
-This can prevent students in the secondary level from completing the second part of secondary education.Figure 55
+This can prevent students in the secondary level from completing the second part of secondary education.

+Literacy Rates

+Over the past decade, Ghanaian literacy rates have increased across both age and gender dimensions.
+Ghana’s literacy rate (as measured by all adults fifteen and up) improved from 58% in 2000 to 66% in 2008.
+This is around a 1% increase per year.
+Figure 5 shows how Ghana compares to its surrounding states.
+Ghana’s rates are very average in comparison to the rest of Sub-Saharan Africa.
+This reaffirms that Ghana still needs to work on improving its performance in literacy rates.
+The official language of instruction throughout Ghana is English.
+Students sometimes study in one of the local languages for the first three years, but English becomes the medium of instruction thereafter.
+All textbooks and materials are generally in English.
+Since literacy rates and access to education coincide with one another, it is important for the Ministry of Education to continue to work to improve primary completion rates so students have a chance to start learning English in the classroom.

+Figure 5